Monotones in General Resource Theories: Translating Monotones Between Resource Theories

 Thus, for every $k$, the $f$-distinguishability between a state and the set of states with entanglement rank at most $k$ is also an entanglement monotone.

-\item Resource theories of quantum coherence \cite{streltsov2017colloquium} describe resources of ``quantum superposition'' in a given basis, so that the free states are those given by diagonal density matrices.
+\item Resource theories of quantum coherence \cite{streltsov2017colloquium} describe resources of ``quantum superposition'' relative to a given basis of the Hilbert space, so that the free states are those given by diagonal density matrices.
 Besides these, there are downsets of bounded ``coherence number''.
 In particular, a pure state is $k$-incoherent if it is block-diagonal with blocks of size no larger than $k \times k$.
 For general states, we can take the convex hull of these to obtain all the $k$-incoherent states \cite{johnston2018evaluating}.
 The coherence number $k$ introduced in \cite{sperling2015convex} plays the analogous role of Schmidt number from entanglement theory \cite{killoran2016converting,regula2018converting}.
 Indeed, $k$-incoherent states form a downward closed set for any $k$ and can be thus used to generate monotones via \cref{eq:min_dis_downset}.

-\item In the resource theory of \emph{tripartite} quantum entanglement, the set of states that are \emph{not} intrinsically 3-way entangled form a downward closed set (as noted in example~\ref*{examplesDCsets} \ref{ex:3-wayentangledDCsets}).
-Consequently, for any contraction $f$ of quantum states, the $f$-distance between a state and this set is an entanglement monotone that quantifies intrinsic 3-way entanglement.
+\item In the resource theory of \emph{tripartite} quantum entanglement, the set of states that are \emph{not} intrinsically $3$-way entangled form a downward closed set (as noted in \Cref{examplesDCsets} \ref{ex:3-wayentangledDCsets}).
+Consequently, for any contraction $f$ of quantum states, the $f$-distance between a state and this set is an entanglement monotone that quantifies intrinsic $3$-way entanglement.

 \item Resource theories of $G$-asymmetry provide another illustrative example.
-In particular, the set of states that are symmetric under a subgroup $H$ of $G$ form a downward closed set (as noted in example~\ref*{examplesDCsets} \ref{ex:symmetricDCsets}).
+In particular, the set of states that are symmetric under a subgroup $H$ of $G$ form a downward closed set (as noted in \Cref{examplesDCsets} \ref{ex:symmetricDCsets}).
 Therefore, the minimal $f$-distinguishability between a state and the states symmetric under $H$ is also an asymmetry monotone.
 Roughly speaking, of all the ways that a state may break $G$-symmetry, the extent to which it does so by breaking $H$-symmetry is quantified by this monotone.\footnotemark{}

 \end{compactenum} \end{example}